 By the way, the positioning of the account actions is worth mentioning.
 They’re tucked away in a corner – the upper corner.
 And that brings us to the second law of locality.

-2/ If a control affects change across an entire area, put it above that area
+2. If a control effects change across an entire area, put it above that area

 Some actions act on a group of messages.
 Think “Mark all as read”, “Select all messages”, or even refreshing your inbox to see if new messages have arrived.
 It doesn’t make any sense to put those actions on an individual message, obviously.